“Coronavirus hit 6.8 Mn lives with death tolls 397,000 globally.”

 Part of mortgage booking is impacted.
 A reduction in spend on cards, personal, and auto loans has also come into limelight with customers looking ahead to save some finances for the future.
 This is making various associated branches turning to be a useless investment.

-Whereas, when concentrating on the positive impact of coronavirus on fintech, this global pandemic period is giving a significant boost to the fintech domain.
+Whereas, when concentrating on the positive impact of coronavirus on industry of fintech, this global pandemic period is giving a significant boost to the fintech domain.
 People are embracing the idea of contactless payments, digital banking facilities, and discussing investment online.
 A group of fintech organizations are coming together to lend a helping hand to SMEs during this economic crisis period.

 A clear evidence of which is that the digital mortgage software provider Blend, the one with 230 bank clients, saw a 85% to 95% increase in its usage since March 4.
 The platform is currently processing a loan of worth $8 billion and handling 15,000 to 20,000 applications on a daily basis.

 8. Real Estate